Notaire Fees in France1340

 It is preferable to perform the selection of the Notary with whom you wish to work prior to the establishment of the preliminary contract to secure the transaction.
 As we mentioned earlier, the recourse to a Notary is not mandatory during the implementation of this document.
 However, we strongly recommend to foreigners working with us to use this legal professional from that stage.
 Drafting this document is free of charges for you.
 In addition, this allows you to secure the real estate transaction and reassures the seller.

 On your side, you have two options: use the seller’s Notaire or choose your own professional.
 To choose your own Notary will not cost you any more money.
 In fact, working together to formalise the transaction, the two professionals will share the part of the Notaire’s fees intended to remunerate them.
 It is a personal choice.
 Once again, we recommend that you hire your own Notaire, particularly for language reasons.
-Depending on your country of origin, in 90% of cases, we will be able to put you in touch with a Notaire speaking your mother tongue.
+Depending on your country of origin, we will be able to put you in touch with a Notaire speaking your mother tongue.

 As French property finders working solely on behalf of foreign buyers, we have already helped buyers from a dozen different countries.
 Therefore, we have worked with a number of Notaires speaking languages other than French and English.
 Furthermore, the signing of the deed of sale often takes place within the office of the Notaire chosen by the purchaser.
 It would allow you to fully understand the recommendations of the Notary.